Noel Curran

-Noel Curran is a former Irish television producer and journalist who has been the director-general of the European Broadcasting Union (EBU) since October 2017.
+Noel Curran is an Irish television producer and journalist who has been the director-general of the European Broadcasting Union (EBU) since October 2017.
 Curran also previously served as Chairman of Eurovision Services, the former satellite distribution commercial subsidiary of EBU, and the director-general of Ireland's national broadcaster Raidió Teilifís Éireann (RTÉ) from 2011 to 2016.
 He has worked in the editorial, management and commercial areas of media.

 Early life

 Curran was born in Carrickmacross, County Monaghan, where he attended both primary and secondary school.
 He studied communications in Dublin City University, where he specialised in Irish and international broadcasting policy, writing his final year thesis on the future of public service broadcasting.
 He also wrote about European broadcasting policy while studying for post-grad.

 Career

 RTÉ

 He joined Raidió Teilifís Éireann (RTÉ) as a business and investigative reporter in 1992, after a period working for Business & Finance.
 While working at Business & Finance Curran was involved in several prominent investigations and became deputy editor of the magazine two years after joining as a reporter, before leaving for RTÉ.
 He joined Current Affairs as a senior financial journalist before becoming a television producer.

 He then became executive producer of live entertainment series and productions, producing several live television shows at the Point Theatre, before being appointed as executive producer of the Eurovision Song Contest 1997, held in Dublin, presented by Ronan Keating and Carrie Crowley.
 He was a member of the EBU Eurovision group.